 - One of the armors in Tales of the World is the "Radiant Berserker", which has a white tiger skin as a Showgirl Skirt.

 - Beastmasters in Warcraft III wear animal skin loincloths and hoods... and that's it, really.
 Orc shamans wear wolf skins as well.

 - World of Warcraft: The Lich King, who sits on the Frozen Throne, wears furry boots and fur-trimmed gauntlets as part of his Scary Impractical Armor.

 - Appears fairly often in Oglaf (warning: this comic is generally NSFW), where many characters wear rough clothing and sleep in furs instead of sheets and blankets.
 Parodied here where a man wearing what appears to be a bearskin is actually under assault from a "flatbear," which another man drives off with a club.

 - In Yokoka's Quest, Hurricane's fur cape.

 - Dexter's Laboratory: In "Dexter the Barbarian", Dexter, in his barbarian fantasy, fights with a pack of wolves and wears their fur.
 In reality, it turned out that he shaved his dog.

-- In the Earthworm Jim cartoon, Jim comes across the Sword of Righteousness, which tries to encourage Jim to dress like a real hero, which includes Viking style furry clothes as well as a wig.
-Then it turns out the sword doesn't know what it's doing, and always failed to help a hero win a fight.
+- In the Earthworm Jim cartoon, Jim comes across the Sword of Righteousness, a Talking Weapon which tries to encourage Jim to dress like a real hero, which includes Viking-style furry clothes as well as a braided blonde wig.
+Then it turns out the sword doesn't know what it's doing, and had never successfully helped a hero win a fight.

 - Gargoyles: Odin is one of the children of Oberon, but otherwise still like the Asgardian figure of legend.
 He wears a white bearskin cape, which turns out to help him transform into a polar bear when he needs to.